 We arrived at 8:30AM on a weekday morning and the restaurant was about a quarter full.
 I can imagine this place getting pretty crowded on weekend mornings, so I recommend arriving early if you have a large group.

 The menu is printed newspaper style which I thought was pretty creative.
-It offers are variety of — you guessed it — egg dishes and some lunch options as well.
+It offers a variety of — you guessed it — egg dishes and some lunch options as well.

 I was in the mood for eggs benedict so I ordered the Veggie Works Benny which comprised of an english muffin grilled brown, topped with grilled tomatoes, fresh spinach, sliced avocado, two poached eggs and a generous serving of their “egg-ceptional” hollandaise sauce.
 It was also served with a side of their Habla Diablo seasoned potatoes.